maverick72/vagrant-splunk/README.md

 vagrant-splunk
 ==============

-October 2016 version of pvanisacker/vagrant-splunk original code
+October 2016 version of @pvanisacker vagrant-splunk original code

 - Updated with newer version of splunk engine, forwarder and apps.
 - Supports new vagrant puppet version